neowutran/ShinraMeter/Readme.md

 Just playing with this https://github.com/gothos-folly/TeraDamageMeter
 - Added a copy/paste functionnality & simplification of the network part
-- Added non configurable hotkey => Home: paste clipboard.
+- Added hotkey configurable with xml file => Home: paste clipboard.
 End: copy dps to clipboard; Del: Reset
 - Added Overlay
+- Added damage per second display

-TODO LIST => Hotkey with config file, Logger for debugging, Code refactor A friend is working on the UI on another fork
+TODO LIST => Logger for debugging, UI ...
+A friend is working on the UI on another fork

 Original Readme